-Bettering infrastructure, standard of living, India multi-pronged strategy on border management
+Bettering infrastructure, standard of living, India's multi-pronged strategy on border management

 New Delhi, Sep 08: The Indian government has embarked upon a multi-pronged strategy to strengthen the border management along the international border with China.